mellowmorgan/team_league/README.md

 ## Setup/Installation Requirements

-* Clone the GitHub repository.
+## Setup/Installation Requirements

+* Create and/or navigate to the directory you would like to contain this project on your computer.
+* Git clone this repo.
+* Navigate into project directory
-* From the main project directory, enter `bundle install` in the terminal to populate gems.
+* Type bundle install in the terminal to populate gems
+* To create a database using the database backup included in this project, type in your terminal: createdb [DATABASE NAME] psql [DATABASE_NAME] < record_store.sql createdb -T [DATABASE_NAME] [TEST_DATABASE_NAME]
+* Type rspec in the terminal to confirm passing of all tests
-* Run `rails s` to start the Rails server.
+* Type ruby app.rb to run the program with Sinatra
-* Open browswer and enter the url http://localhost:3000/ unless otherwise prompted in the terminal.
+* Open browswer and enter the url "http://localhost:3000/" unless otherwise prompted in the terminal

 ## License